lemotdesign/one-click-hugo-cms/site/content/flying-termites-on-the-gold-coast/_index.md

 title: Flying Termites on the Gold Coast?
 image: img/heaps-of-alates.jpg
 flying_termites_entries:
-  - text: >
+  - text: >-
+      Are you discovering a sudden invasion of winged insects within your Gold Coast home?
+Curious about their identity?

+      They could be 'Alates' - reproductive winged termites!

       During the spring and early summer months, the Gold Coast experiences warm and humid nights, creating the ideal environment for reproductive termites to embark on mass flights in search of a mate to establish their own colonies.
 It's almost eerie how colonies throughout South East Queensland synchronize their activities for this night of opportunity!

-      #### Panic a little if you see this:

-      If you happen to witness winged termites emerging from a hole **within** your home, it's time to act urgently!
-Contact us right away.

-      For all other situations, we recommend reaching out to us to schedule a comprehensive termite inspection.
-This will provide you with peace of mind, ensuring there are no termite-related issues in your home or garden.

-      ##### Winged Termites coming out of a hole in a tree stump

-      {{< youtube vkQheQ42zbxTdv4n >}}
     heading: Are Flying Termites common on the Gold Coast?
-    imageUrl: img/termites-can-appaer-from-anywhere.png
+    imageUrl: img/flying-termites-gold-coast.png
   - text: "{{< youtube 4ZJcj4T8ulc >}}"
     heading: Found a Swarm of Insects inside your Home?
     imageUrl: img/flying-termites-gold-coast.png